wallacebrf/Synology-to-TrueNAS/README.md

 To-Do List:
 - <ins>DIUN</ins> (Docker Image Update Notifier)
   - **have not tried package yet**
-- <ins>Dozzel</ins>
-  - have package working, need to update github
-- <ins>UrBackup</ins> (Replacing Veeam, which is replacing Active Backup For Business)
-  - have package working, need to update github
 - <ins>jellyfin</ins>
   - **have not tried package yet**
 - <ins>radar</ins>